joehoman/capstone-frontend/README.md

 ## Embark
 Embark is a React + Express Full-Stack Application that is fully deployed using Heroku.
+This is a demo.
+The users aren't real, and this isn't linked to any production environment.

 ## Accounts for Testing
 These accounts are seeded by Knex every time the server restarts.
 You can also register your own account as a sponsor or inbound.